Samuel Bowen

 Samuel Bowen (died 30 December 1777) was an English entrepreneur and farmer who established an estate in Savannah, Province of Georgia, where he cultivated the first soya beans in North America.
 While earlier sources credited Benjamin Franklin with the introduction of the soya bean to North America, later research has shown that Bowen was responsible.

 China and London

-On 8 February 1758, Bowen travelled to Canton (now known as Guangzhou), in China aboard the 600 t British East India Company (EIC) ship Pitt, via Madras (now known as Chennai), where the vessel joined up with smaller two-masted tender Success.
+On 8 February 1758, Bowen travelled to Canton (now known as Guangzhou), in China aboard the 600 t British East India Company (EIC) ship Pitt, via Madras, where the vessel joined up with smaller two-masted tender Success.
 Only vague details exist of what Bowen did in China, although he claimed to have been kept prisoner in the country for four years and was "carried 2,000 miles from place to place through the interior".
-He resurfaced in London in November 1763 when he petitioned the Court of Directors of the EIC for compensation owing to his travails in China and the wages he was owed.
+He resurfaced in London, England, in November 1763, when he petitioned the Court of Directors of the EIC for compensation owing to his travails in China and the wages he was owed.
 On 7 March 1764, the court ordered that he should receive £19 10d from the captain of the Pitt.